postroad-energy/.github/README.md

-This is the public profile for the `tess-v2` github organization.
+This repository contains the profile for the `tess-v2` github organization.